abdulghani/blissful-ignorance/notes.md

 because imagining that infinitely thin and infinitely endless straight path as a representation of alignment with cosmic recursion was stark and maybe humanity can make it a stream or a wide road

+even vividly, religions use rituals for continuous continuation of its straight path towards cosmic recursion coherence

+and paradoxically, collapse or cascade or floating needs to be anchored as mercy as they will not definitely continue in the cosmic infinite recursion